top of page

 Prof Clare Wright, Historian & author of You Daughters of Freedom

-That candid assessment echoed what I had already felt inside academia and reinforced my belief in a better way to practise history — one that combines rigour with creativity.
+That candid assessment reinforced my belief in a better way to practise history, one that combines rigour with creativity.
 Historical method still shapes my work, but I apply it where it can live in the world: for families preserving legacy, communities shaping identity, and organisations building trust.

 My Approach

-I draw on archives and lived memory, but what makes the work distinctive are the values behind it.
+The work draws on archives and lived memory, but what makes it distinctive are the values behind it.
 Curiosity means I follow threads others might overlook.
 Integrity means I show my sources, handle them with care and navigate complexity.
 Collaboration asks that I listen as closely to clients and communities as I do to the record.

 What this gives you is more than background.
 It’s a story you can share with confidence, that deepens a project, earns trust, and helps people see their place in a longer continuum of history.